emptymalei/StatisticalPhysics/_sources/equilibrium/most-probable-distribution.rst.txt

    Different degeneracies lead to different observable systems.

+.. admonition:: Why is Temperature Relevant?
+   :class: warning

+   In this formalism, we do not consider the temperature.
+In the deriveation, we used the Lagrange multiplier method which introduced an equivalent of the temperature.

+   Temperature is a punishment of our energy distribution.
+It sets the level of base energy.

 .. _numerical-calculations-to-iterate-through-all-microstates:

 How Expensive is it to Calculate the Distributions
 -----------------------------------------------------

 It is very expensive to iterate through all the possible microstates to simulate large systems.
 To demonstrate this, I use Python to iterate through all the possible states in an Ising model, without any observables constraints.
+All the results can be dervied theoretically.
+However we will only show the numerical results to help us building up some inutitions and to understand how expensive it is to iterate through all the possible states.

 Ising Model with Self-interactions